python/cpython/Doc/library/tkinter.rst

 Likewise, for any lengthy tasks, the UI thread can launch worker threads that report back on their progress via the same event queue.

 Tkinter strives to provide the best of both worlds.
-The "moderm" multithreaded GUI model is the primary mode of execution, but pumping messages manually instead is also supported.
+The "modern" multithreaded GUI model is the primary mode of execution, but pumping messages manually instead is also supported.
 What is more important, any Tkinter calls can be made from any Python threads, only subject to Tcl's architectural restictions: